anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 ### Delete a branch

 1. `git push origin --delete <branch_name>` : This command deletes a remote branch.
 Use `git pull` to fetch these changes from the remote.
-2. `git branch -d <branch_name>` : Deletes a branch only if it has already been merged.
+2. `git branch -d <branch_name>` : Deletes a local branch only if it has already been merged.
 Also, this branch must not be the checked out branch.
+The result of this will contain SHA1 (Deleted branch master2 (was 130d7ba)).
-3. `git branch -D <branch_name>` : Deletes a branch forcefully.
+3. `git branch -D <branch_name>` : Deletes a local branch forcefully.
 Also, this branch must not be the checked out branch.
+The result of this will contain SHA1 (Deleted branch master2 (was 130d7ba)).
+4. `git branch <branch_name> <remote_name>/<branch_name>` : In order to restore a locally deleted branch, use this command.
+5. When you a delete a branch locally, SHA1 will be mentioned in the result which we can use to restore this locally deleted branch.
+6. `git branch <branch_name> <SHA1>` : The command for above explanantion.